CumulusNetworks/docs/content/nvidia-air/Pre-Built-Demos.md

 weight: 30
 product: NVIDIA Air
 ---
-NVIDIA Air offers many pre-built simulations in the [Demo Marketplace](https://air.nvidia.com/demos).
+NVIDIA Air offers many preconfigured simulations in the [Demo Marketplace](https://air.nvidia.com/demos).
 These simulations, also called labs or demos, can be spun-up anytime as copies in your account.
 They are completely yours to learn from, explore, destroy and rebuild.
 The labs span a wide range of topics and environments.
 Some labs provide step-by step instructions to teach you about something, other labs show off different fabric options for a controlled topology.
 Some labs demonstrate full-fledged configurations fit for large data centers and run a three-tier spine-leaf architecture.

 {{<img src="/images/guides/nvidia-air/DemoMarketplace.png" alt="">}}